AathreyaG/reactai-starter/solution.md

-Here is the proposed technical architecture for the GSA Acquisition Workforce Platform following the given requirements and scenario:
+Here is the refined and updated technical architecture for the GSA Acquisition Workforce Platform, incorporating the delete capability:

 ```plantuml
 @startuml